-Completion of a recognized bachelor's degree in any field of study, with a grade point average (GPA) of 2.0 or higher over all courses required for the credential.
+Completion of a recognized bachelor's degree in any field of study, with a grade point average (GPA) of 2.00 or higher

-A minimum of 6 TRU credits (distance or on-campus).
+A minimum of six TRU credits (distance or on-campus)

-Upper-Level Requirements (9 credits)
+Upper-level requirements (9 credits)

 9 credits in upper-level humanities and/or social science and or/science, including one of the following:

-BIOL 3431, Plants and People (3)
+- BIOL 3431, Plants and People (3)

-ENVS 3991, Environmental Studies: Sustainability (3)
+- ENVS 3991, Environmental Studies: Sustainability (3)

-GEOG 3991, Global Climate Change and Regional Impacts (3)
+- GEOG 3991, Global Climate Change and Regional Impacts (3)

-HIST 3991, Environmental History (3)
+- HIST 3991, Environmental History (3)

-HUMN 3981, Issues in Latin American Studies (3)
+- HUMN 3981, Issues in Latin American Studies (3)

-HUMN 3991, Issues in Science and Society (3)
+- HUMN 3991, Issues in Science and Society (3)

-POLI 3991, Globalization and its Discontents: The Politics of Economic Change (3)
+- POLI 3991, Globalization and its Discontents: The Politics of Economic Change (3)

-PSYC 3991, Psychology of Human Resilience (3)
+- PSYC 3991, Psychology of Human Resilience (3)

-SOCI 3991, Sociology of Diversity: Issues for Canadians (3)
+- SOCI 3991, Sociology of Diversity: Issues for Canadians (3)

-VISA 3991, Cultural Theory and Images (3)
+- VISA 3991, Cultural Theory and Images (3)

-Elective Requirements (3 credits)
+Elective requirements (3 credits)

-3 credits of upper-level liberal arts electives
+Three credits of upper-level liberal arts electives

-Directed Studies consists of concentrated study of a topic selected by the student in consultation with an Open Learning Faculty Member.
+Directed Studies consists of concentrated study of a topic that you select in consultation with your Open Learning Faculty Member.
 As registration procedures differ for Directed Studies courses, please speak to your Program Advisor before registering.